vuw-research-computing/raapoi-docs/docs/examples.md

 ### Simple Bash Job Array example

 The following code will run the submission script 16 times as resources become available (i.e. they will not neccesarily run at the same time).
-It will just print out the slurm array task ID and exit.
+It will just print out the Slurm array task ID and exit.

 submit.sh:
 ```bash